 We recommend booking your tickets to visit Alcatraz Island a few weeks before your trip on the Internet, e.g., via the travel platforms GetYourGuide.
 The official Alcatraz City Cruises operator allows you to buy tickets through the National Park Service reservation system.
 You can also buy tickets for Alcatraz at Pier 33.

-A standard adult ticket to visit Alcatraz costs approximately $40.
+A normal adult ticket to visit Alcatraz costs between $ 48 and $ 60, depending on the package and time of day.
 The ticket price includes the ferry ride from Alcatraz City Cruises, the audio tour of the cell building, and the Federal Lands Recreation Enhancement Act fee.
-For certain special events, such as the Indigenous Peoples' Day Sunrise Gatherings, you pay only $14.
+For certain special events, such as the Indigenous Peoples' Day Sunrise Gatherings, you pay only $ 14.
 However, this does not include a guided tour of the building.

 Bags larger than a standard backpack are not allowed on Alcatraz Island.